Services We Perform

 You have probably had your oil changed recently and the tires checked.
 And a tune-up is on the schedule.
 The wheelchair or scooter is ready to go.
 You are all set, right?
 But wait… when is the last time you had adaptive and/or accessible equipment serviced?
 You know, the ramp or lift, the power kneel, etc. Those need routine wheelchair van service as well.

-You should have your wheelchair van or handicap van service every six months by a qualified professional mobility professional, but to keep the warranties intact, every piece of equipment requires actual maintenance at different times.
-All equipment needs to be inspected for damage, alignment and proper operation.
+You should have your wheelchair van or handicap van serviced every six months by a qualified professional mobility professional, but to keep the warranties intact, every piece of equipment requires actual maintenance at different times.
+All equipment needs to be inspected for damage, alignment, and proper operation.
 Electrical wiring checks include frayed wires and loose connections.
-It all needs to be cleaned, adjusted and lubricated.
+It all needs to be cleaned, adjusted, and lubricated.